Great Futures Preschool & Early Learning Teachers

-Sanna Luoma is a fairly new transplant to the Pacific Northwest and was born and raised in Finland.
-Sanna got her degree in Early Childhood Education from the University of Helsinki.
-She also teaches at the Finnish School of Seattle.
-Sanna loves creating and playing with children and likes to share silly stories about her childhood.
-She is passionate about creating a loving and fun environment for the children to grow, explore and learn.
-Sanna lives in Bellevue with her husband and two daughters.
-In her free time she enjoys road trips and all kinds of outdoor adventures.
+Sanna Luoma was born and raised in Finland, and is fairly new to the Pacific Northwest.
+Sanna has a degree in early childhood education from the University of Helsinki.
+She teaches at the Finnish School of Seattle as well as Great Futures Preschool.
+Sanna loves playing and creating with children, and she likes to share silly stories from her own childhood.
+She is passionate about creating a fun, loving environment in which children can grow and explore.
+She always adjusts her planned activities to make sure every child will be interested and engaged, because it's only then that children are ready to learn.
+Sanna lives in Issaquah with her husband and two daughters.
+In her free time, she enjoys road trips and all kinds of outdoor adventures.

 Jorie Gulbranson has been a teacher for most of her life.
 Her favorite part of teaching is watching students of all ages (from preschool to high school) grow in so many dimensions: intellectually, socially, and emotionally.
 Jorie grew up in Chicago, where she received bachelor’s and master’s degrees in education and music from Trinity University.
 She loves working at Great Futures Preschool with such a creative, competent, and caring group of teachers.
 She also speaks at conferences on the topics of marriage and family with her husband of forty-five years.
 She loves traveling to new places where she can experience different cultures and foods.
 She also enjoys reading, hiking, playing her violin, singing in choirs, and hanging out with her adult children and grandchildren.